 - Sustainable innovation within the fashion industry

 - Industry-academia knowledge exchange & innovation

-Luigi has nine years of experience in managing complex research, training and capacity building projects internationally.
-Before joining University of the Arts London, Luigi was Research Manager at Tate, where he managed projects funded by the AHRC and the EU Horizon 2020 Programme.
-Luigi is a Chartered Manager (CMgr MCMI), and holds PRINCE2 Foundation, Practitioner and Agile Practitioner qualifications.
-He has degrees in sociology and management for the arts and culture.
-He is a Non-executive Director at Res Artis Foundation, the world’s largest network of artist residencies.
+Luigi has nine years of experience in managing complex research, training and capacity building projects.
+He is a Chartered Manager (CMgr), and holds PRINCE2 Foundation, Practitioner and Agile Practitioner qualifications.
+Before joining UAL, Luigi was Research Manager at Tate, where he managed projects funded by UK Research and Innovation, and the EU programmes FP7 and Horizon 2020.
+He has degrees in sociology and arts management.
+He is also a Non-executive Director of the Res Artis Foundation, the world’s largest network of artist residencies.
 Core skills and competences include: